 When Stacey Sutton shows Bond the earth tremor details on her home computer, the electronic sound made by the computer is the same sound as that made by the computer in The Spy Who Loved Me (1977) when the submarine-launched missiles are in the air.

-James Bond utilized two aliases in this movie, in 3rd place after 2nd ranked Octopussy (1983) where he used three and Diamonds Are Forever (1971) where he used the most, four.
-The first alias was as James St. John Smythe whilst visiting Zorin's horse sales.
-The second alias was as journalist James Stock (a pun on stocks and bonds) of the London Financial Times whilst in San Francisco.
-In neither case did he use a disguise.
+James Bond utilized two aliases in this movie, in third place after second ranked Octopussy (1983), where he used three, and Diamonds Are Forever (1971), where he used the most, four.
+The first alias was as James St. John Smythe while visiting Zorin's horse sales.
+The second alias was as journalist James Stock (a pun on stocks and bonds) of the London Financial Times while in San Francisco.
+In neither case, did he use a disguise.

 Two classical pieces of music are excerpted in the movie.
 The piece of classical music heard during the French château sequence was Antonio Vivaldi's "The Four Seasons" (Italian title is Le quattro stagioni).
 The piece of music heard during the hot tub sequence was classical music composed by Pyotr Ilyich Tchaikovsky.
 Neither piece of music though is included on the movie's soundtrack album as they are only excerpted for the movie.

 The fishing-butterfly-hook-marionette kill in the Eiffel Tower restaurant was an unused concept from Moonraker (1979), where it would have been a poisonous bee brooch.
 John Glen suggested the change from bee to butterfly.